Best MTB hip packs: ditch the bag and travel light on the trails

 MTB hip packs come with a range of pocket layouts to keep equipment and food close to hand.
 Consider items that you may want quick access to and whether there are pockets to accommodate them.

 One of the key considerations when planning your packing is where to put items that are easily damaged.
-Every rider should ride with a mobile phone for emergencies and some riders like to have a camera or GoPro too.
+Every rider should carry a mobile phone with them for emergencies and some riders like to take a camera or GoPro too.
 These items don’t play well with scratchy multi-tools or bumps and scrapes.
-Many MTB hip packs include a specific pocket to keep a phone safe and we think this should be a priority as it will be a lot more protected than being in your short or jacket pocket.

 How much water do you want to carry?

 For very thirsty riders or those that have complicated frame designs that don’t work with bottles, having a hydration option is a must.
-MTB hip packs come in a couple of different options but what works best is up to your specific setup.
+MTB hip packs come in a couple of different options, but what works best is up to your specific setup.

-The bottle-holding style will hold one or two bottles that can be easily reached while riding.
-This setup is recommended for riders who already have a bottle cage option on their bike as, once one bottle is finished, it allows the swapping of full bottles with empty bottles to keep the weight mounted low on the bike.
-Having multi-bottle setups is advantages for those who want a mix of plain water and sports drink rather than committing to one or the other.
-Lastly, bottle setups are a lot less hassle if refills are needed mid-ride.
+The bottle-holding style will feature one or two bottles that can be easily reached while riding.
+This setup is recommended for riders who already have a bottle cage option on their bike as, once one bottle is finished, it allows full bottles to be swapped with empty bottles to keep the weight mounted low on the bike.

-Weight: 75kg
+Weight: 71kg